-This wine is produced in the Georgian Republic in the Caucasus – believed to be the historic home of wine making from over 8,000 years ago.
+This wine is produced in the Georgian Republic in the Caucasus – believed to be the historic home of wine-making from over 8,000 years ago.
 Kakheti, the region of production, is the most notable for quality, quantity, and for historic significance.
 In 2013, when Russia finally lifted the embargo on Georgian wines, these were the first to be exported.

-The Rkatsiteli grape is the traditional pale skinned grape of the region.
+The Rkatsiteli grape is the traditional pale-skinned grape of the region.
 This is a versatile grape that can be made in just about any style from sparkling to fortified; however, it is not terribly complex, aromatically.

 As an “amber” wine, the intense, funky aromas are to be expected.
 Unlike typical white wines, this one is at its best at cellar temperature like a good red wine.
-Initial aromas of milky black tea – smoky and fragrant lead to savory flavors of roast pork and mushrooms with a touch of earthy apple and the distinct tannins.
+Initial aromas of milky black tea – smoky and fragrant lead to savory flavors of roast pork and mushrooms with a touch of earthy apple and distinct tannins.
 This wine is excellent with classic roasted dishes and their traditional sauces and accompaniments.
 It also pairs well with smoked fish – try lacey potato cakes with smoked salmon and crème fraîche.

 - Charcuterie Board for Two: how to build a date night charcuterie board - November 10, 2023